 - salt and pepper to taste

-Bring a large pot of salty water to boil and add soba noodles.
+- Bring a large pot of salted water to boil and add soba noodles.
 Cook according to package instructions adding the green beans 2 minutes before the end of cooking time.

-In the bottom of a medium bowl, whisk together the vinaigrette: lime juice, soy sauce, sugar, ginger, sesame oil and sambal oelek.
+- In the bottom of a medium bowl, whisk together the vinaigrette: lime juice, soy sauce, sugar, ginger, sesame oil, and sambal oelek (chili paste).